coronel08/my-notes/notes/docs/javascript.md

 <br>

 ## eventListener
-Example can be seen in /javascript/rand-bg-color.html
+Example can be seen in /javascript/rand-bg-color.html.
+Event Listeneres can be
+* click
+* submit
+* change - only works when you click out the input box
+* input - works everytime the input box changes

 ```
 hello = document.querySelector('#hello')